damartinez16/hangman-project1/README.md

 ### TECHNOLOGIES USED:
-The launguages used in this game are HTML, CSS, JavaScript.
+The languages used in this game are HTML, CSS, JavaScript.

 ### GETTING STARTED:
 [click here to play the game](https://damartinez16.github.io/hangman-project1/)